rangle/ngCourse2/handout/project-setup/webpack.md

 In webpack, bundles are configured through **entry points**.
 Webpack goes through each entry point that has one by one.
 It maps out a dependency graph by going through each module's references.
 All the dependencies that it encounters are then packaged into that bundle.

-Packages installed through npm are referenced using **commonjs** module resolution.
+Packages installed through NPM are referenced using *CommonJS* module resolution.
 In a JavaScript file, this would look like:

 ```javascript
   const app = require('./src/index.ts');